MicrosoftDocs/WSL/commandline/WSL/about.md

 2. Navigate the file system using these commands
 3. Run bash shell scripts which rely on supported command line utilities

 Windows is running Ubuntu user-mode binaries provided by Canonical.
 This means the command line utilities are the same as those that run within a native Ubuntu environment.

-This feature is provided as beta software.
+This is provided as beta software.
 While many of the coreutil commands provided by Ubuntu will work, there are some that will not.
 We welcome feedback and will prioritize accordingly.

 Feedback and questions should be directed to:
 * Our [GitHub issue tracker](https://github.com/Microsoft/CommandLine-Documentation/issues)